Sordhiq/Heart_Disease_Prediction/README.md

 # Heart_Disease_Prediction

-This projects involves the prediction (classification) of a patient having heart diseases.
+This project involves the prediction (classification) of a patient having heart diseases.